Gunman shot dead by police after targeting YouTube stars

-An armed man drove 11 hours to break into the home of two YouTube personalities, forcing them to hide in a closet until police arrived and shot the home invader dead.
+An armed man allegedly drove 11 hours to break into the home of two YouTube stars, who hid in a closet until police arrived and shot him dead.

-The Albuquerque Journal reports that local man Christopher Giles travelled to Austin, Texas, on 26 January and broke into the home of gamer and cosplayer Megan Turney and Gavin Free of YouTube channel Slo-Mo Guys.
-Hearing glass breaking, the couple hid and called 911.
-Austin Police officers confronted Giles as he drove away, hearing a gunshot from the car and returning fire.
+Based on police and court records, the Albuquerque Journal reported that local resident Christopher Giles traveled to Austin, Texas, on January 26 and broke into the home of Megan Turney, a gamer and cosplayer with an eponymous YouTube channel, and Gavin Free of YouTube channel Slo-Mo Guys.

+When they heard glass breaking, the couple hid and called 911.
+Police said that two officers confronted Giles as he tried to drive away.
+Police said they heard a gunshot from the car and returned fire.

-Police found notes on Giles' phone recording threatening thoughts, particularly towards Free.
+According to police, notes on Giles' phone included threats, particularly toward Free.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.